ryanelson1996/ryanelson1996/README.md

 - 👋 Hi, I’m Ryan Elson (@ryanelson1996)
-- 👀 I’m interested in face perception and am currently undertaking a PhD at the University of Nottingham investigating how we process faces across viewpoints.
+- 👀 I’m a researcher at the University of Nottingham interested in many areas of cognition, perception and brain imaging.
-- 🌱 I’m currently learning a lot of things, including how to use git and matlab
-- 📫 How to reach me: lpxre2@nottingham.ac.uk
+- 📫 How to reach me: lpzre@nottingham.ac.uk

 <!---
 ryanelson1996/ryanelson1996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.